Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 - Georgia State has eight wins against the spread in 12 games this season.

-- The Panthers have been favored by 4.5 points or more six times this season and are 5-1 ATS in those contests.
+- The Panthers have been favored by 4.5 points or more six times this season and are 5-1 ATS in those games.

-- Georgia State's games this year have hit the over on six of 12 set point totals (50%).
+- Georgia State's games this year have gone over the total in six out of 12 opportunities (50%).

-- Georgia State is 4-1 against the spread and 5-0 overall this season when the team records more than 26.5 points.
+- Georgia State is 4-1 against the spread and 5-0 overall in games when it scores more than 26.5 points.

-- In games that Georgia State amasses over 415.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- Georgia State is 3-1 against the spread and 4-0 overall when the team amasses over 415.7 yards.

-- The Panthers have 15 giveaways this season, while the Cardinals have 19 takeaways .
+- The Panthers have turned the ball over 15 times this season, four fewer than the Cardinals have forced (19).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.